Fábio Baptista

-Fábio Pereira Baptista (born 29 March 2001), known as Fabinho, is a Portuguese professional footballer who plays as a right-back for Liga II club Concordia Chiajna, on loan from Liga I club Farul Constanța.
+Fábio Pereira Baptista (born 29 March 2001), known as Fabinho, is a Portuguese professional footballer who plays as a right-back for Liga I club Farul Constanța.

 Club career

 On 1 July 2022, Baptista signed with Sint-Truiden in Belgium.

 On 30 January 2024, Fabinho left Leixões and joined fellow Liga Portugal 2 club Mafra.

 On 11 February 2025, Fabinho left Mafra and joined fellow Romanian Liga I club Farul Constanța.